swirepay/swirepay-js/README.md

-# swirepay_api
+# swirepay_payment_api

-SwirepayApi - JavaScript client for swirepay_api
+SwirepayPaymentApi - JavaScript client for swirepay_payment_api
 Swirepay REST APIs' are resource-oriented URLs that accept JSON-encoded request bodies, return JSON-encoded responses, and use standard HTTP response codes, authentication, and verbs.
 You can use the Swirepay API in test mode, which